sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 ### Optimization Pass: Memory Aggregation

 We implemented the memory aggregation pass.
 This pass allows to reduce the memory depth in favor of the word length.
-For example, a memory of type ```!amc.memref<1024xf32>``` can be converted to ```!amc.memref<512xf64>```.
+For example, a memory of type ```!amc.memref<1024xi32>``` can be converted to ```!amc.memref<512xi64>```.
 This optimization can be useful when it helps to better pack memory in the available hardware units.
-In particular, if the FPGAs block RAM units have the width of 72 bits, it might be beneficial to aggregate memory as we showed in the above example.
+In particular, if the FPGAs ultra-RAM units have the width of 72 bits, it might be beneficial to aggregate memory as we showed in the above example.

 The aggregation pass consists of four steps.
 The pass first replaces the type of memory allocation with another memory type of reduced depth.
 It then fixes all references to that memory for the `create_port` operations for all ports that use this memory.
 Then the pass injects a new operation `split_aggregate` that transforms ports of aggregated types into the ports of the original types as shown in the example bellow:
 ```